sodqwq/ecs179_final_project_winter_2024/README.md

 [IWannaQAQ/Assets/Scripts/Windows]

 3. **Regulating Size**
-I did some research online about the size to choose, and I decided to make out screen 1000*760, and the sizes of the tiles are 32*32.
+I did some research online about the size to choose, and I decided to make out screen 1000 by 760, and the sizes of the tiles are 32*32.
 For the tile resources that are not 32*32, we either resized them ourselves or gave them up.

 # Sub-Roles